Yarosvet/Pyalic_server/README.md

 # Install in Docker and run

-Firstly make an SSL certificate for web server and place them to `/etc/ssl/lic_server/`.
+Firstly make an SSL certificate (and private key) for web server and place it to `/etc/ssl/lic_server/`.

 ```
 /etc/ssl/